Scalingo/go-philae/README.md

 ### MongoProbe

-Check that a mongodb database is up and running.
+Check that a MongoDB database is up and running.

 #### Usage